🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-auguràre : to wish
+augurare : to wish

 au|gu||re : (accento grave)

-Indicative mood (Indicativo) of the verb auguràre
+indicativo augurare.
+Indicative mood of the verb augurare

 Tempo semplice